 Important: The connection to make between the above two points is that if you/your instructors' standard procedure is to generate a capture, auto-publish it to a section but not make it available to students for some period while the instructor edits the video, that video will be transcribed twice; once when it is initially published, then again after the edits are complete and saved.

-If a Manual Transcription is applied to a capture/video before it is published, and THEN the video is published (and the ASR toggle is ON), the video is sent for and will receive automatic transcription.
+If a Manual Transcription is applied to a capture/video before it is published, and THEN the video is published, the video will not be sent for automatic transcription.
 In this case, the uploaded transcription is considered the "original" and the automated one is an update.
 Reverting to the original would return the originally uploaded transcription.
 While we don't expect this to be a common use-case, we wanted to note it here for you.
-See Managing Transcriptions for Captures for more information.

 It takes at least 30 minutes for a video to receive automatic transcriptions, longer for videos that are more than an hour in length and/or if the transcription service is processing a large number of requests at the time.

-Currently transcriptions are only viewable from within the classroom and cannot be seen in the content details playback panel.
-From the content details page, you can refer to the Transcript entry on the right side of the bottom section of the page (below Captions) to see if a transcription has been applied to this video.
-The Transcript entry will read "Add" if there is no transcription, and will read "Update" if there is one.
+Currently transcriptions are not visible in the media details playback.
+If you need to know whether or not an item has transcripts, refer to the Transcript entry in the Details tab of the Media Details page.
+The Transcript entry will read "Add" if there is no transcript, and will read "Update" if there is one.

-Transcriptions are not "back-applied" to captures already published.
-Captures and videos already published in the system at the time the ASR Toggle is turned on must be either published/re-published OR reprocessed (depending on the ASR toggles settings), or sent individually to request transcripts.
+Transcriptions are not "back-applied" to existing captures.
+Captures and videos already in the system at the time the ASR Toggle is turned on must be either published/re-published OR reprocessed (depending on the ASR toggles settings), or sent individually to request transcripts.

 NOTE: If you remove then re-publish a capture to a class to obtain transcriptions, you will remove student video view data from the section analytics for that class/video.
-BETTER OPTION is to create a "holding class" solely for temporarily publishing videos (or use an expired section), publish the older, non-transcribed videos to the class then remove them.
+BETTER OPTION: Instructors can create a "holding class" solely for temporarily publishing videos (or use an expired section).
+Publish the older, non-transcribed videos to the class, then remove them.
 The act of publishing will trigger automatic transcription if the ASR Course Media toggle is on; the video does not need to be left in the class for more than several seconds.
 All currently published versions of the video will see the transcriptions.

-Captures/videos that have already been auto-transcribed and are later re-published to a new location are NOT sent for automatic transcription again, as long as the file has not changed.
-The ASR service sees that the video has an automated transcription, compares the audio file byte-for-byte, and as long as it is the same as the file originally submitted (has not been edited) the video is not re-submitted for transcriptions.
+Captures/videos that have already been auto-transcribed are NOT sent for automatic transcription again, as long as the file has not changed.
+The ASR service sees that the video has an automated transcription, compares the audio file byte-for-byte.
+As long as it is the same as the file originally submitted (has not been edited) the media is not re-submitted for transcriptions.

 Echo360’s ASR offering is a paid service, and each customer/institution has an allocation of transcription hours included as part of your Echo360 contract.
 Allocations are based on the annual contract period, and are reset each year.

-ASR usage is based on the number of capture hours published to courses (the number of hours of video being transcribed).
+ASR usage is based on the number of capture hours being transcribed.
 If your contractual allocation does not provide sufficient transcription coverage, you can pre-purchase additional hours by contacting your regional account team.